Sanchezdav/sports_api/README.md

 It currently supports the V3 of [api-sports.io](https://api-sports.io/).

+## Getting Started

+The best starting point is the Sports API Website, with its introduction and explanation.

 ## Features

 - Access to a wide range of sports statistics, including live scores and predictions.